ekanshsinghal/react-starter-template/README.md

 This template repository is the easiast way to create react projects from scratch without any bloatware that comes with `create-react-app`.\
 Unlike CRA, it has only the minimum packages required to get a `react` project up and running.
 This results in a much lighter application and snappier performance.
 ### Built With
-The only extra package configured along with vanila `react` is added support for `.scss` and `.sass` files.
+The only extra package configured along with vanila `react` is added support for `.scss` files.
 - `react 17.0.x`
 - `babel 7.12.x`
 - `webpack cli 4.x`
-- `sass`
+- `node-sass`

-Note: This repository is configured with [Dart Sass](https://sass-lang.com/dart-sass) since it is recommended by webpack.
-A [node-sass](https://github.com/sass/node-sass) version is in the works.
+Note: This repository is configured with [node-sass](https://github.com/sass/node-sass) and not [Dart Sass].

 ## Getting Started